 Customer Relationship Management software is widely hailed as the technology to improve customer relationships and carry your company to a profitable bottom-line.
 Even so, sometimes CRM feels a bit like a clunker.
-How do you know if it's time to trade-in your CRM or just give it a tune-up?
+How do you know if it's time to trade-in your application or just give it a tune-up?

 "This is a difficult economic climate, so companies should think doubly hard about what they can do to make better use of what they already have," advises David Frenkel, CEO of Panviva, a developer of business process guidance software.

 "We see a lot of companies contemplating major rip-and-replace CRM projects," adds Frenkel.
-"However, we know that most CRM failures are a result of end-user adoption issues rather than software issues."
+"However, we know that most failures are a result of end-user adoption issues rather than software issues."
 A specialized training program for company staff may be the only upgrade needed.

 Most CRM systems scale quite nicely and can be customized to accommodate most user requests and reporting requirements; however, there is a time when a software upgrade or trade-in makes the best business sense.
 The trick is in being able to know the difference.